eNMS-automation/eNMS/docs/base/installation.rst

  git clone https://github.com/afourmy/eNMS.git
  cd eNMS

-Once you downloaded the application and you are in the `/eNMS` folder, you need to install the python requirements :
+Once the application is  in the `/eNMS` folder, you need to install the python requirements:

  # install the requirements:
  pip install -r build/requirements/requirements.txt